1u77y/ctfs/README.md

 ]
 ```

-Payloads using those exact substrings will be blocked — players must think of creative bypassing approaches (but remember: this is a *safe* simulation).
+Payloads containing those exact substrings will be blocked.
+Players must think creatively to bypass filters within the safe constraints.

 ---